godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

 .. warning:: If you are using your own animated models, make sure that none of the animations are set
              to loop.
-Looping animations do not send the ``animation_finished`` signal when they reach the end of the animation and are about to loop.
+Looping animations do not send the ``animation_finished`` signal when they reach the end of the animation and are about to loop again.

 .. note:: the transitions in ``animation_ended`` ideally would be part of the data in ``states``, but in
           an effort to make the tutorial easier to understand, we'll just hard code each state transition